ursinus-cs477-f2023/Modules/_pages/NeuralNets/Exercise1.md

     - incorrectcheck: |
         pyodide.globals.get("res") == 0
       feedback: "Try again.
 It looks like you're still returning 0, but you need to evaluate the neural network layers in a loop"
+    - incorrectcheck: |
+        Math.abs(pyodide.globals.get("res") + 4.618) < tol
+      feedback: "Try again.
+It looks like you've got everything setup right in a loop, but you need to apply the logistic function to the result of each linear layer"

 files: